rafan-khan/sanctuary-method/README.md

-# The Sanctuary Method
+# The Sanctuary Method (TSM)

 A self-designed weekly learning protocol combining multisensory anchoring, structured retrieval, and subconscious consolidation.

-Developed by Rafan Khan U — Independent Researcher, May 2026.
+**Rafan Khan U** — Independent Researcher, May 2026

 ---

 ## What is TSM?

 The Sanctuary Method is a seven-day learning protocol built for one specific
 problem: wanting to learn when the energy to learn is gone.

 It concentrates all new input on Sundays, converts weekdays into frictionless recall sessions, and uses a consistent multisensory environment — a dedicated soundscape, a specific perfume, and a sustained mental visualization — to create a reproducible internal state for encoding and retrieval.

 The method does not fight fatigue.
 It works within it.